IvanaHybenova/How_I_set_up_ETL_process_and_automated_reporting_in_my_company/Article_part1.md

 ```

 Once you have the packages installed you can pull the data into Python and get them in properly formated dataframe.
+Set your working directory to the folder where you have the .json file or adjust the file path when setting credentials variable accordingly.

 ```python
 import pandas as pd